When it comes to split testing, ideas might sound like one of the last things that you need, right?

 5. Power Words in the Headline – Using power words in your headline positions it in a more active voice rather than passive (and able to be lost in a crowd of “me too” ads).
 For example, which ad would you rather click, if you needed a mechanic in Houston?Auto Mechanic in HoustonCar making weird noises?
 We can fix it!Emergency mechanic on staff.
 Houston Emergency Car RepairCar making weird noises?
 We can fix it!Emergency mechanic on staff.

 Words like “emergency,” “cheap,” “easy,” “fast” and “new” can all get more clicks than a simple business card-style ad in a blog post.

-Split testing your emails is crucial to not only increase conversion rates, but getting clicks and conversions as well.
-Here are a few mulitvariate testing ideas that you can use to increase those numbers across the board.
+Split testing your emails is crucial to not only increase conversion rates but getting clicks and conversions as well.
+Here are a few multivariate testing ideas that you can use to increase those numbers across the board.

 6. HTML vs. Plain Text – It’s the age-old debate of the 21st century – which gets more response?
 The answer is – it depends.
 For example, your email marketing provider may allow you to design a page with both plain text and HTML elements, but it also may insert its own proprietary code.

-Litmus created a thorough infographic that illustrates that process an email must go through and all of the flaming hoops that your message must jump through in order to be received, much less loaded by the recipient.
+Litmus created a thorough infographic that illustrates the process an email must go through and all of the flaming hoops that your message must jump through in order to be received, much less loaded by the recipient.

 By the same token, don’t just copy and paste from your word processing program, as many of them insert their own code that makes no sense to browsers or email software.
 This is another potential problem for an email campaign.

 Instead, test your email marketing messages by giving the user a choice, presenting the plain text version with a web-enhanced version:

 - Using the subscriber’s first name versus no name at all.